Glossary

 Major

 The primary field of study in which a student wishes to receive a degree.
-Majors require at least 36 credits, 24 of which must be upper-division.
+Majors require at least 35 credits for BA programs, and can require up to 110 for a BFA program.
+See the Majors and Minors page.

 Matriculated Student